mikrotron-zg/meteotron/README.md

 ## Software

 Project software is written in [VS Code](https://code.visualstudio.com/) with [PlatformIO](https://platformio.org/) plugin, but it can be compiled using [Arduino IDE](https://www.arduino.cc/en/software) (you might need to change a few things here and there, and manually download the libraries used in the project, but it should work).
-At the moment, you have to install the latest version (currently 4.3.0) of Espressif32 platform (or update if you're using the older one).
-Also, be sure to have the latest PlatformIO version installed (currently Core 6.0.1, Home 3.4.1).

 Before compiling, you must add your credentials (WiFi, ThingsBoard, etc), so please follow the instructions in _include/CredentialsTemplate.h_ file.